 According to WAVE3.com, on July 3, 2012, in Elizabethtown, KY, a large truck, loaded with construction equipment, crashed through a baseball field.
 According to the Hardin County Sheriff’s Department, no one was in the truck when it went loose and rolled onto the EABC fields in Elizabethtown.
 No one was physically injured, but property damages estimated between $15,000 and $20,000.

 Everyday vehicle crashes are typical negligence claims.
 To establish negligence, a plaintiff needs to show a breach of duty that is the actual and proximate cause of damages with no defenses.

 To establish duty, some states require a defendant to owe a duty only to a plaintiff in the foreseeable zone of danger.
-A minority of states require a defendant too we a duty to all.
+A minority of states require a defendant too.

 However, if the driver is on work duty, but not an employee of the entity it is doing work for, a payer is not liable for the acts of independent contractors unless a tort involves a non-delegable duty, such as the duty of care owed to an invitee.
 An individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.

 In a car crash, the standard of care required of a driver is that of a reasonable driver under similar circumstances.
 If it is a minor driving a car, though a child must act as a reasonable person of like age, intelligence, and experience, when a child engages in an adult activity, s/he is required to conform to the same standard of care as an adult engaged in such activity.